uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 They were victims of a system intent on destroying intergenerational links of memory to their families, communities, and nations.
 The process of assimilation also profoundly disrespected parents, grandparents, and Elders in their rightful roles as the carriers of memory, through which culture, language, and identity are transmitted from one generation to the next.[^189]

-In providing their testimonies to the TRC, Survivors reclaimed their rightful place as members of intergenerational communities of memory.
+In providing their testimonies to the =|TRC=Truth and Reconciliation Commission of Canada=, Survivors reclaimed their rightful place as members of intergenerational communities of memory.
 They remembered so that their families could understand what happened.
 They remembered so that their cultures, histories, laws, and nations can once again thrive for the benefit of future generations.
 They remembered so that Canada will know the truth and never forget.